tueddy/PN5180-Library/README.md

 Release Notes:

+Version 2.3 - 29.05.2024

+	* cppcheck: make some params const
-Version 2.2 - 13.01.2024
+	* transceiveCommand: restore state of SS in case of an error Version 2.2 - 13.01.2024

 	* Add code to allow authentication with Mifare Classic cards, thanks to @golyalpha !